About Easy Mindfulness for Everyone

 Some read a page or two and move on.

-Some return occasionally during periods of stress, illness, or transition.
+Some return during periods of stress, illness, or transition.

 Some find particular handbooks helpful for specific life challenges.

-Some simply enjoy the tone and pacing of the writing.
+Some simply appreciate the tone and pacing of the writing.

 There is no expectation of continuity.